oldmoe/litestack/README.md

 - ActiveSupport::Cache
 - ActiveJob

-With Ultralite you only need to add a single gem to your app which would replace a host of other gems and services, for example, a typical Rails app using Ultralite will no longer need the following services:
+With litestack you only need to add a single gem to your app which would replace a host of other gems and services, for example, a typical Rails app using Ultralite will no longer need the following services:

 - PostgreSQL
 - Redis